MarioPoneder/smart-contract-security-take-aways/README.md

 4. Use the `SafeMath` library for arithmetic operations in contracts with Solidity versions < 0.8.0 to avoid "silent" integer over-/underflows.
 5. Do not allow `delegatecall`s in a contract with a target function or even target contract address which can be freely specified by the caller.
     This allows the caller do anything in the context (`msg` context and storage) of your contract.
-    Even user-specified `call`s a dangerous because a token's `approve` function could be called on behalf of your contract.
+    For example, a token's `approve` function could be called on behalf of your contract.
 6. Keep in mind that even a contract without a payable fallback function can be forcefully funded with some ETH using the `selfdestruct` function.
 7. Never store secret data (e.g. a password) in a contract since its whole storage can be read by anyone, even private variables.
 8. Always check return values (especially the success of `call` and `delegatecall`) and decide if the calling contract should revert on failure.